County Offaly: Rail

-Offaly is well served by rail transport.
+North Offaly is well served by rail transport.
 Railway stations are located at Tullamore and Clara.
+With 539,240 passengers using the two Offaly-based stations in 2024, the county comprises over 1% of Ireland's total rail passenger numbers, which were 50.7m that year.

-Both stations are on the main Dublin-Westport/Galway railway line with regular trains serving the area, especially for Dublin commuters.
+Both stations are on the main Dublin–Westport/Galway railway line with regular trains serving the area, especially for Dublin commuters.
 Portarlington railway station is located just over the County Laois border and is in a catchment area for the southeast of the county.
-Portarlington railway station is on the main Dublin-Cork railway line with regular commuter services to Heuston Station, Dublin and intercity services to Cork, Limerick, Killarney & Tralee.
+Portarlington railway station is on the main Dublin–Cork railway line with regular commuter services to Heuston Station, Dublin and intercity services to Cork, Limerick, Killarney and Tralee.
+The southern and western baronies of Garrycastle, Ballyboy, Eglish, Ballybritt, and Clonlisk have no train stations.
+The majority of the baronies of Eglish and Ballybritt have a more than 25-minute drive to the nearest train station, be it Clara, Tullamore, or Ballybrophy in neighbouring Laois.

-The Limerick-Ballybrophy railway line travels through the south of the county however there are no railway stations on the line in County Offaly.
-The nearest stations are located at Cloughjordan and Roscrea both just outside the county boundary.
+The Limerick-Ballybrophy railway line travels through the south of the county, which has no railway stations.
+The nearest are at Cloughjordan and Roscrea, both just outside the county boundary.
 A railway line from Birr connected to the line at Roscrea until it was closed in the 1960s.
 A controversial railway line also connected Birr to Portumna between 1868 and 1878 and became something of a folk legend.

 Road

 Three main national secondary routes pass through the county.
 The N52 road passes from Kilbeggan to Tullamore and Birr which then continues to Nenagh where it intersects with the M7.
 The N62 from Athlone passes through Ferbane and Birr and continues onto Roscrea and Thurles.
 The N80 route starts in Tullamore and continues to the southeast passing through Portlaoise and Carlow.
-There are no main national primary routes in the county, however, the M6 skirts the county to the north and the M7 skirts the county to the south through Moneygall.
+There are no main national primary routes in the county; the M6 skirts it to the north and the M7 to the south through Moneygall.
 Road infrastructure has improved with the completion of the Tullamore bypass in 2009 and improved access to regional cities following the completion of the intercity motorway network.